riatelab/geotoolbox/README.md

 geo.coords2geo(
     data, // a json object
     {
-        lat: "lat" // the field containing latitude coordinates (you can use also `latitude`)
+        lat: "lat", // the field containing latitude coordinates (you can use also `latitude`)
         lng: "lon" // the field containing longitude coordinates (you can use also `longitude`) })
 ```